Danielye123/Javascript_Games/README.md

 # Javascript_Games

-Creating games using JavaScript to improve my javascript skills and branch out to look into how else javascript can be used!
+Creating games using JavaScript to improve my javascript skills/knowledge and branch out to look into how else javascript can be used!

 ## Games so far: